soukaryag/xaiv/README.md

    - This app is best viewed in mobile view, you can do this by using `Ctrl+Shift+I` to access the web console and click the mobile icon on the top right on the console.
 6. Welcome to Xaiv, have fun!

+If you are having trouble, please contact us!
+Thanks.

 ## To do